midzer/beerbase/content/breweries/sierra-nevada-brewing-co/stout.md

 From the Sierra Nevada Brewing Co. website:
 Creamy, malty, and full-bodied, the Sierra Nevada Stout is satisfyingly rich.
 Caramel and Black malts give the Stout its deep, dark color and pronounced roasted flavor.

-â€œSierra Nevada Stout is admirable from nose to finish, with notes of malty sweetness to the palate but plenty of bitterness available to set up a stimulating counterpoint.â€�
+“Sierra Nevada Stout is admirable from nose to finish, with notes of malty sweetness to the palate but plenty of bitterness available to set up a stimulating counterpoint.”

-â€“ Christopher Finch, A Connoisseurâ€™s Guide to the Worldâ€™s Best Beer
+– Christopher Finch, A Connoisseur’s Guide to the World’s Best Beer

 GOLD MEDAL WINNER
 California State Fair (Stout, Sweet & Foreign: 2000)